Interstate 80 in Pennsylvania: Western Pennsylvania

 From the state of Ohio, I-80 enters the Western Pennsylvania area which encompasses Mercer, Venango, Butler, Clarion, Jefferson, and Clearfield counties.
 This segment crosses the Allegheny Plateau.
 In Mercer County, I-80 intersects I-376 (serving Pittsburgh International Airport and Downtown Pittsburgh) in Shenango Township and I-79 (serving Erie to the north and Pittsburgh to the south) in Findley Township.
+I-80 spends less than 3 mi in Butler County, and has no exits in it.
 It crosses the Allegheny River on the Emlenton Bridge near Emlenton.

-Jefferson County at milemarker 73 is known for the city of Punxsutawney, the location of the famous groundhog Punxsutawney Phil who predicts the weather on Groundhog Day.
-In Clearfield County, I-80 passes by the city of DuBois at milemarker 101, and crosses the Eastern Continental Divide at a shallow ridge just east of that city.
+Jefferson County at milemarker 73 is known for Punxsutawney, the location of the famous groundhog Punxsutawney Phil who predicts the weather on Groundhog Day.
+In Clearfield County, I-80 passes by DuBois at milemarker 101, and crosses the Eastern Continental Divide at a shallow ridge just east of DuBois.

 East of exit 111, in Moshannon State Forest, I-80 reaches its highest elevation east of the Mississippi River, 2250 ft.
 A sign prominently displays this fact about the Interstate.
 It then descends to cross the West Branch Susquehanna River.

 North-Central Pennsylvania

 I-80 enters Centre County around milemarker 138.
-I-80 descends Allegheny Mountain into the Nittany Valley, intersecting I-99/U.S. Route 220 (US 220) at exit 161, the main connecting point to the Pennsylvania Turnpike (I-70/I-76), Pennsylvania State University, and State College.
+I-80 descends Allegheny Mountain into the Nittany Valley, intersecting Future I-99/U.S. Route 220 (US 220) at exit 161, the main connecting point to the Pennsylvania Turnpike (I-70/I-76), Pennsylvania State University, and State College.
 US 220 is concurrent between exits 161 and 178 where it heads toward Lock Haven, home to Lock Haven University of Pennsylvania.

 I-80 then ascends Sugar Valley Mountain and then follows White Deer Creek down to the West Branch Susquehanna River, which I-80 crosses a second time.
 Around milemarker 191, Pennsylvania Route 880 (PA 880) follows a parallel alignment within the median between the eastbound and westbound lanes for a half-mile (0.5 mi), an unusual arrangement in Pennsylvania.
 It is common to see horse-drawn carriages from the nearby Amish communities traveling this highway-within-a-highway.

 At milemarker 199, I-80 approaches the Williamsport area in Lycoming County, where the venue of the Little League World Series is located, while passing through Union County.
 I-80 intersects US 15 at exit 210.